jindrichmynarz/discretize-sparql/README.md

 ```

 The intervals are loaded into a named graph provided via the `--graph` parameter.
 If this parameter is missing, the tool attempts to guess a named graph to load the interval to.
 It uses the graph specified by `WITH`, `USING`, or in the `INSERT` clause.
 If no graph is found, the tool asks you to provide it explicitly via `--graph`.

+## Caveats

+Virtuoso has an [issue](https://github.com/openlink/virtuoso-opensource/issues/114) with keeping the precision of `xsd:decimal`.
+As a result of the precision loss, some decimal numbers may end up not being discretized.
+If that happens, consider switching to another RDF store that implements `xsd:decimal` correctly.

 ## Acknowledgements